dlbewley/guifreelife-src/content/blog/OpenShift-Virtualization-on-vSphere.md

             vlan: {}
 ```

-> :warning: **Inaccurate Kubevirt Labels**
+> :warning: **Ambiguous Kubevirt Labels**
 >
-> Ideally, we could rely on the label _cpu-feature.node.kubevirt.io/hypervisor: "true"_,
+> Ideally, we could rely on a label like _kubevirt.io/scheduleable: "true"_, but in my experience that label is not unique to hosts having virtualization extensions.
+I have opened a bug to find out more. <https://bugzilla.redhat.com/show_bug.cgi?id=2081133>
-> unfortunately all workers wil will be automatically labeled to indicate they have virtualization features even if they do not.
-> I'm not yet sure how to avoid this and need to create a BZ. **TODO** ⭐
 ## Confirming Node Networking Configuration Changes

 After creation of the NodeNetworkConfigurationPolicy, a `NodeNetworkConfigurationEnablement` will be created for each node that satisfies the node selector in the policy. (_machine.openshift.io/cluster-api-machineset: hub-7vxwj-cnv_)